vinland-technology/flict/README.md

 flict can:

-* verify licenses compatibility for license expression and a packages and its dependencies
+* verify license compatibility for license expression and a package with dependencies

 * suggest candidate outbound licenses